NRC IRAP and Innovate BC invest in British Columbia businesses through B.C. Fast Pilot Program

 The National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) and Innovate BC, have signed a Memorandum of Understanding (MOU) to invest more than $2M in research and development funding for 22 new projects through the B.C.
 Fast Pilot Program.

 This is the second MOU NRC IRAP and Innovate BC have signed, and marks the second round of B.C.
 Fast Pilot funding.
 The B.C.
-Fast Pilot Program helps SMEs design, build, and operate a pilot plant or small demonstration of their Science or knowledge put into practical use to solve problems or invent useful tools. in real-world conditions.
+Fast Pilot Program helps SMEs design, build, and operate a pilot plant or small demonstration of their technology in real-world conditions.
 The program allows B.C. technology companies to demonstrate the impact of their product, measure the value of their solution, and encourage customer adoption.
 For customers, the program offers a way to minimize some of the risk that traditional industries encounter when adopting new technologies.

 Last year, 12 pilot demonstrations were funded during the program’s initial run.
 Notable outcomes from these 12 demonstrations include the creation of 21 new jobs, the acquisition of 20 new customers, and an increase of nearly $3M in new revenue for participating firms.